Valerie URBACH PhD Cell and Molecular Physiology

 Course and current status

-After obtaining her PhD in 1993 at the University of Nice, France, she spent 4 years as a post-doctoral fellow at University College Cork funded by the Cystic Fibrosis Association of Ireland and by the French CF Association.
+After obtaining her PhD in 1993 at the University of Nice and Sophia Antipolis, in France, she spent 7 years as a post-doctoral fellow at University College Cork funded by the Cystic Fibrosis Association of Ireland and by the French CF Association, Vaincre la Mucoviscidose.
 In 1998, she obtained a Wellcome Trust Project grant on “the autocrine role of CFTR”.
 This work led on to the award of a Wellcome Trust Advanced Fellowship which allowed her to return to France, in Montpellier.

 In 2010, Dr Urbach has obtained a 3 years leave-of-absence from INSERM to pursue this project at the National Children Research Centre (NCRC) at Crumlin Hospital in Dublin with an honorary lecturer appointment at the Royal College of Surgeons in Ireland.

-Dr Urbach has now returned to France at the Mondor Institute for Biomedical Research (IMRB) in Paris where she is directing a research group focused on the abnormal bisosynthesis of specialized proresolving mediators in CF and its impact on CF airway disease.
+Dr Urbach has now returned to France at the Mondor Institute for Biomedical Research (IMRB) in Paris where she is directing a research group focused on the resolution of inflammation in airway diseases.

 Scientific summary